LHNCBC/lforms/sdc-support.md

 ### Advanced Rendering
 See https://build.fhir.org/ig/HL7/sdc/rendering.html for descriptions of these fields.
-* rendering-style:  on item.text and prefix
+* rendering-style:  on item.text and item.prefix
-* rendering-xhtml:  on item.text and prefix
+* rendering-xhtml:  on item.text, item.prefix and answerOption
 * hidden
 * itemControl:  Support for types:  gtable, table, drop-down, autocomplete, radio-button, check-box, help.
 Note that type "list" is the default type of